rachelJensen/flashcards-starter/README.md

 ## Description

-Flashcards is a simple Command Line Interface game that quizzes the used on their knowledge of JavaScript array prototype methods and gives them a report on their percentage of correct answers.
+Flashcards is a simple Command Line Interface game that quizzes the used on their knowledge of JavaScript array prototype methods and object oriented programming, and gives them a report on their percentage of correct answers.

 ## Technologies
   - Javascript